 When Pup excels at a photography assignment he thought he’d bomb, things start to come into focus.
 His dream girl shows her true colors.
 An unexpected friend exposes Pup to a whole new world, right under his nose.

 And the photograph that was supposed to show Pup a way out of his grief ultimately reveals someone else who is still stuck in their own.
 Someone with a secret regret Pup never could have imagined.

 11. History is All You Left Me by Adam Silvera

-As if the “now” chapters weren’t heartbreaking enough, the flashbacks to the time Theo and Griffin spent together will make everything that much worse.
-Throw in some bittersweet humor, betrayals, and Silvera-style twists, and you’ve got yourself a one-way ticket to emotional devastation.
+As if the “now” chapters weren’t heartbreaking enough, the flashbacks to the time Theo and Griffin spent together will make everything that much better/worse.
+Throw in some bittersweet humor, betrayals, and some classic Adam Silvera twists, and you’ve got yourself a one-way ticket to emotional devastation.